 How does Michigan's Healthy Michigan Plan (Medicaid expansion) affect billing?

-<strong>The Healthy Michigan Plan expanded Medicaid eligibility to adults earning up to 138% of the federal poverty level.</strong> Coverage is administered through managed care plans including Molina, UnitedHealthcare Community Plan, Aetna Better Health, and Blue Cross Complete.
+The Healthy Michigan Plan expanded Medicaid eligibility to adults earning up to 138% of the federal poverty level.
+Coverage is administered through managed care plans including Molina, UnitedHealthcare Community Plan, Aetna Better Health, and Blue Cross Complete.
 Medtransic manages Healthy Michigan billing for each MCO, ensuring proper authorization and claims submission.

-<strong>Michigan's prompt pay law requires insurers to pay or deny clean electronic claims within 30 days and paper claims within 45 days.</strong> Michigan's unique complexity is that this prompt pay obligation covers both commercial health insurance and auto no-fault insurance — two separate payment streams that can arise from the same patient encounter.
+Michigan's prompt pay law requires insurers to pay or deny clean electronic claims within 30 days and paper claims within 45 days.
+Michigan's unique complexity is that this prompt pay obligation covers both commercial health insurance and auto no-fault insurance - two separate payment streams that can arise from the same patient encounter.
 Medtransic operates dual prompt pay monitoring tracks for Michigan clients: one for health plan claims and one for no-fault auto insurance claims (which follow Michigan's No-Fault payment timeline requirements under MCL §500.3142), filing regulatory complaints with DIFS for violations in either track.

 How does Blue Cross Blue Shield of Michigan's market dominance affect billing?

-<strong>BCBSM holds over 60% of the commercial insurance market in Michigan, making it the single most important payer for nearly every practice in the state.</strong> BCBSM has its own unique billing requirements, including specific modifier rules, prior authorization processes, and the Provider Inquiry Tool portal.
-Medtransic maintains BCBSM-specialized billing staff who understand every aspect of BCBSM claims processing and appeals.
+BCBSM is the dominant commercial payer in Michigan, which makes it the relationship that matters most for nearly every practice in the state.
+BCBSM has its own unique billing requirements, including specific modifier rules, prior authorization processes, and the Provider Inquiry Tool portal.
+Medtransic's billing team works inside BCBSM's claims and appeals processes every working day.

-<strong>Michigan Public Act 143 protects patients from surprise out-of-network bills for emergency services and establishes a dispute resolution process for payment disagreements between providers and insurers.</strong> The law caps patient liability at in-network cost-sharing amounts.
-Medtransic ensures all applicable Michigan claims comply with PA 143 and navigates the dispute resolution process to secure fair reimbursement.
+Michigan Public Act 234 of 2020 protects patients from surprise out-of-network bills for emergency services and establishes a dispute resolution process for payment disagreements between providers and insurers.
+The law caps patient liability at in-network cost-sharing amounts.
+Medtransic ensures all applicable Michigan claims comply with Public Act 234 and navigates the dispute resolution process to secure fair reimbursement.

-<strong>Michigan's auto no-fault system creates a filing deadline that overrides standard health insurance timelines: under Mich.</strong> Comp.
-Laws §500.3145 (as amended by PA 1 of 2019), providers treating auto accident patients must submit medical bills to the applicable no-fault auto insurer within 1 year of the date of service — or within 1 year of when the provider first knew or should have known that the patient had applicable no-fault coverage.
+Michigan's auto no-fault system creates a filing deadline that overrides standard health insurance timelines: under Mich.
+Comp.
+Laws §500.3145 (as amended by PA 1 of 2019), providers treating auto accident patients must submit medical bills to the applicable no-fault auto insurer within 1 year of the date of service - or within 1 year of when the provider first knew or should have known that the patient had applicable no-fault coverage.
 Missing this window results in permanent forfeiture of no-fault reimbursement with limited appeal options.
 Separate from no-fault, health insurance claims have contractual windows of 90-365 days: BCBSM allows 180 days for PAR providers, Blue Cross Complete (BCBSM's Medicaid MCO) requires 90 days, and McLaren Health Plan requires 90 days for participating providers.
 Michigan Medicaid direct FFS allows 12 months.
 Medtransic identifies auto-accident patients at intake to trigger the no-fault filing clock alongside any applicable health insurance window.

 How does Michigan No-Fault auto insurance affect medical billing for practices?

-<strong>Michigan's reformed No-Fault Auto Insurance Act (PA 1 of 2019.</strong> Michigan drivers now choose from multiple personal injury protection (PIP) benefit levels — from unlimited medical coverage down to $250,000, $500,000, or opt-out for Medicaid enrollees — meaning every auto accident patient must be evaluated for their specific PIP coverage tier before billing.
+Michigan's reformed No-Fault Auto Insurance Act (PA 1 of 2019) changed how auto-injury care is billed.
+Michigan drivers now choose from multiple personal injury protection (PIP) benefit levels - from unlimited medical coverage down to $250,000, $500,000, or opt-out for Medicaid enrollees - meaning every auto accident patient must be evaluated for their specific PIP coverage tier before billing.
 The fee schedule for No-Fault medical bills was set at 200% of Medicare rates, a significant reduction from prior unlimited fee-for-service rates.
 Practices must verify the patient's PIP selection, bill the appropriate No-Fault insurer (not the health insurer), and comply with the specific Michigan No-Fault fee schedule.
 Medtransic maintains dedicated No-Fault billing specialists who verify PIP tiers, submit compliant fee-schedule bills to auto carriers, and manage the 2019 Act's complex billing regulations to protect provider revenue.

 How does McLaren Health Plan affect billing for mid-Michigan and northern Michigan practices?

-<strong>McLaren Health Plan is a regional HMO headquartered in Grand Blanc.</strong> McLaren Health Plan's specific network tiers, prior authorization requirements, and reimbursement structures differ from Blue Cross Blue Shield of Michigan and national carriers, requiring dedicated billing expertise for the mid-Michigan and northern Michigan markets where McLaren has its strongest presence.
-Medtransic maintains McLaren Health Plan-specialized billing staff who navigate McLaren's plan-specific requirements alongside BCBSM to maximize reimbursement for our Michigan clients.
+McLaren Health Plan is a regional HMO headquartered in Grand Blanc.
+McLaren Health Plan's specific network tiers, prior authorization requirements, and reimbursement structures differ from Blue Cross Blue Shield of Michigan and national carriers, requiring dedicated billing expertise for the mid-Michigan and northern Michigan markets where McLaren has its strongest presence.
+Medtransic's workflows account for McLaren's plan-specific requirements alongside BCBSM, so Michigan practices capture full reimbursement from both.

 Get Started with Medical Billing Services in Michigan